cblgh/cerca/README.md

 Cerca supports community customization.

 * Write a custom [about text](/defaults/sample-about.md) describing the community inhabiting the forum
-* Define your own [registration rules](/defaults/sample-rules.md), [how to verify one's account](/defaults/sample-verification-instructions.md), and link to an existing code of conduct
+* Define your own [registration rules](/defaults/sample-rules.md), [instructions on getting an invite code to register](/defaults/sample-registration-instructions.md), and link to an existing code of conduct
 * Set your own [custom logo](/defaults/sample-logo.html) (whether svg, png or emoji)
 * Create your own theme by writing plain, frameworkless [css](/html/assets/theme.css)